Andy Goode

 Andrew James Goode (born 3 April 1980) is an English sports pundit and former rugby union player.
-Goode had an 18-year professional career playing over 400 games and scoring over 4,000 points.
-He played professionally in England, France and South Africa featuring for Leicester Tigers, Saracens, Worcester Warriors, Wasps and Newcastle Falcons in England's Premiership Rugby, CA Brive in France's Top 14 and for Super Rugby's in South Africa.
+Goode had an 18-year professional career playing over 400 games and scoring over 4,000 points for Leicester Tigers, Saracens, Worcester Warriors, Wasps and Newcastle Falcons in England's Premiership Rugby, CA Brive in France's Top 14 and for Super Rugby's in South Africa.
 Goode represented 17 times between 2005 and 2009 scoring 107 points.

 Goode is the second highest scorer of all time in Premiership Rugby, having previously been the record holder.
 During his career he won five Premiership titles (1999-2002 and 2007) and two European Cups (2001 and 2002) all with Leicester; he also won the RFU Championship with Worcester Warriors.

 Early life

 Born 3 April 1980 in Coventry, Goode attended King Henry VIII School in Coventry and Bromsgrove School in Bromsgrove, Worcestershire.
 He started playing rugby union at the age of five at Barkers Butts, before moving to Nuneaton at 12.
 He also played for Warwickshire, the Midlands and England Schools.
 He joined Coventry aged 16.

 In 1998 Goode was selected to play for England Schools U18 and represented England at U21 level, playing at the 2000 SANZAR tournament in New Zealand.